 These words were told to me by a friend who had family living, at the time, very near the crash site.
 Others, who were not outside and saw the events unfold, thought they heard dynamite blasts from the nearby coal mines.
 They also felt the ground shake like a minor earthquake.

-When you visit Shanksville, Pennsylvania, where Flight 93 went down, it takes you right back to 9/11, probably the worst day in American history.
+When you visit Shanksville, Pennsylvania, where Flight 93 went down, it takes you right back to 9/11, probably one of the worst days in American history.
 I have a friend who had family living there at the time.
 They were outside working on their farm and witnessed these horrific events firsthand.

 My friend drove to the family farm shortly afterwards to check on her family and see the devastation for herself.
 Back then, the memorial was only one small building and some panels showing each passenger’s picture.
 Over the years, the memorial has greatly expanded to what it is today.